Contributor: Nathan Murphy. Lesson ID: 13533

 Again, as a result of the electoral process in the Constitution, the runner-up became vice president.

-It was during Thomas Jefferson's first term that he set out to resolve this unforeseen issue.
+During Thomas Jefferson's first term, he set out to resolve this unforeseen issue.

 The 12th Amendment

-Beginning the day that Jefferson took office, Congress set out to fix the electoral process.
-However, it took over two years to develop the means by which a vice president could be elected.
+Congress set out to fix the electoral process when Jefferson took office.
+However, it took over two years to develop how a vice president could be elected.

 Eventually, it was decided that the vice president would become an extension of the president's candidacy.
-The electors of each state would have to vote specifically for the president, and the vice president would occupy its own category.
+Each state's electors would have to vote specifically for the president, and the vice president would occupy its category.

-Developing this process took so long because the principle of incluidng the winner and the runner-up in the executive branch was important.
-It insured that a majority of voting Americans would have a voice in this branch just as they did in the legislative branch.
+Developing this process took so long because the principle of including the winner and the runner-up in the executive branch was important.
+It ensured that a majority of voting Americans would have a voice in this branch just as they did in the legislative branch.

 As seen in the image above, the president and vice president are now a pair on the ballot, not a separate candidate.